griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 grid.arrange(sampleDendrogram, heatmap, ncol=1, heights=c(1,5))
 ```

+{% include figure.html image="/assets/Deseq2/deseq2_ggplot_heatmap_dendro.png" width="950" %}

-Our graph is looking pretty good, but you'll notice that the two plots don't seem to line up.
+Our graph is looking pretty good, but you'll notice that the dendrogram plot doesn't line up well with the heatmap plot.
 This is because the plot widths from our two plots don't quite match up.
-This can occur for a variety of reasons however in this case it is because we have a legend in one plot but not in the other.
-Fortuanately this sort of problem is generally easy to fix.
+This can occur for a variety of reasons.
+In this case it is because we have a legend in one plot but not in the other.
+Fortunately this sort of problem is generally easy to fix.

 ```R
 # Load in libraries necessary for modifying plots